Real-Time Idling Vehicles Detection using Combined Audio-Visual Deep Learning: Introduction

 The detection or monitoring of idling vehicles can impact policies that can subsequently reduce pollution.
 For instance, research has found that while conventional, static, anti-idling signage and education campaigns have mixed results, anywhere from little effect on driver behavior to improving air quality \cite{Mendoza2022AirQA, Ryan2013TheIO(H), Eghbalnia2013ACP(I), Meleady2017SurveillanceOS(J), Vyver2018MotivatingTS(K),Dowds2013ComparisonsOD(L),Carrico2009CostlyMA(M)}, dynamic signage may have a greater impact.
 For instance, behavioral research has found that dynamic radar-based speed displays are more effective than static signage at reducing vehicle speeds \cite{Winnett2003VEHICLEACTIVATEDS(N), doi:10.1177/0361198105191800112(O),Lee2006EffectivenessOS(P),Cruzado2009EvaluatingEO(Q),Stern2010EvaluationDD(R),Ando2017LongtermEA(S),Gehlert2012EvaluationOD(T)}.

-This paper focuses on the design and evaluation of an idling vehicle detection (IVD) system that can be deployed in parking or drop-off areas in order to monitoring and respond to driver behaviors.
-To the best of our knowledge, only one work \cite{Bastan2018IdlingCD} discusses a method for IVD.
+This paper focuses on the design and evaluation of an idling vehicle detection (IVD) system that can be deployed in parking or drop-off areas in order to monitor and respond to driver behaviors.
+To the best of our knowledge, only one previous work \cite{Bastan2018IdlingCD} has discussed a method for IVD.
 That method relies on infrared imaging to detect heat from the engine block of a vehicle, which has several limitations, as described in the next section.
-A key feature of the proposed algorithm is its ability to detect IVs in real time under a variety of weather conditions.
-The proposed method detects IVs through video, using an RGB camera mounted on a high tripod, and audio, using a wireless microphone array.
-The data acquisition relies on sound and video analysis over approximately 1-second intervals.
-In addition to being relatively fast, the algorithm gives $71.01$ mAP.

-This paper makes four main contributions: \begin{enumerate} \item We define a novel hardware/sensor setup and a problem definition to dynamically detect IVs which surpasses previous approaches. \item We propose a real-time audio-visual IVD DL algorithm with low latency and robustness to environmental noise. \item We incorporate our algorithm with hardware and evaluate system performance in-situ, at a hospital drop-off/pick-up area. \item We develop an annotated audio-visual IVD dataset containing a wide variety of vehicle makes/models during our deployment for subsequent training and comparison of alternative approaches.
-The dataset covers different days, times, environment sounds, and weather conditions. \end{enumerate}